-In those cases is done that from this 0 it starts and go up to infinity means here only 4 or 5 and those values are given there so once we know this value that area then using this symmetrical property, it will be easier to know that what is the area that we are looking for.
-For example, this point for this problem what we have seen is referring to -1.32.
+So, once we know this value, that area then using this symmetrical property, it will be easier to know that what is the area that we are looking for.
+For example, this point, for this problem what we have seen is referring to minus 1.32.
 Now, we are interested to know this area, now what is so, we are interested to this area.
-So, what we are doing is that so up to this point, that is 0.53, we have we came to know this from $-\infty$ to this 0.53 that total area that we have seen is 0.7019 which is approximated to 0.702.
+So, what we are doing is that.
+So, up to this point, that is 0.53, we have, we came to know this from minus infinity to this 0.53 that total area that we have seen is 0.7019 which is approximated to 0.702.

-Now, what which area we have to, we have to deduct is this white area, that is from $-\infty$ to point to 1.32 so this much area we have to deduct.
-So, if this is the negative side is not available to you then using simply that positive side also, we can do that analysis.
-So, how to do that one, so, we have to just replace this one that is 1.32 to this positive side, this area we have to know and this remaining this, whatever the white area is there, which is equals to this side area.

-So, this is what is shown here that is probability of z less than equals to $-1.32 = 1 - P(Z \le 1.32)$ that is now we are using only the positive side of that value.
+Now, what which area we have to, we have to deduct is this white area, that is from minus infinity to point to 1.32.
+So, this much area we have to deduct.
+So, if this is the negative side is not available to you, then using simply that positive side also, we can do that analysis.
+So, how to do that one, so, we have to just replace this one.
+That is 1.32 to this positive side, this area we have to know and this remaining this, whatever the white area is there, which is equals to this side area.
+So, this is what is shown here that is probability of z less than equals to minus 1.32 is equals to 1 minus probability of z less than equals to 1.32.
+That is now we are using only the positive side of that value.